daytonaio/daytona/docs/daytona_create.md

       --manual                     Manually enter the Git repository
       --multi-project              Workspace with multiple projects/repos
-      --name string                Specify the workspace name -t, --target string              Specify the target (e.g. 'local') -y, --yes                        Automatically confirm any prompts
+      --name string                Specify the workspace name -n, --no-ide                     Do not open the workspace in the IDE after workspace creation -t, --target string              Specify the target (e.g. 'local') -y, --yes                        Automatically confirm any prompts
 ```